agri-cruiser/agri-cruiser/README.md

 ---
 With this setup, the ESP32 can:
-- Receive control inputs from an RadioMaster transmitter via CRSF.
+- Receive control inputs from a RadioMaster transmitter via CRSF.
 - Drive motors with closed-loop feedback through RoboClaw.
 - Trigger solenoids using relays.
 - Send telemetry data back over ESP-NOW.